Jah-yee/OpentheClaw/README.md

 ---

-**One‑click SSH tunnel + Web login.**
-No terminal needed.
-Every day Use.

 # OpenClaw SSH Launcher

 Your app's Web UI only listens on the server (e.g. `http://127.0.0.1:18789/`).
 You SSH in anyway—so why type commands every time? **Set it up once, then launch tunnel + browser with one double‑click.**

 A tiny Python HTTP server: web config UI, then it runs your system `ssh` and opens the URL.

-**You never have to:**
+**✗ You never have to:**

-- ✗ Open a terminal
+- Open a terminal
-- ✗ Type SSH commands
+- Type SSH commands
-- ✗ Enter your password
+- Enter your password
-- ✗ Switch tabs
+- Switch tabs

 ## Layout